-Given the nature of this device, the data that it has to send over a wireless channel will fit be lower than 8 bytes.
+Limitations on MSP430 and SP37.
+While testing the implementations for result correctness we found that the SHA3 implementation was not providing correct results on our MSP430 device due to stack overflowing during execution.
+We could not resolve this issue by any further straightforward optimisation; for this reason the results in Table III for SHA3 on MSP430 are not provided.
+On the SP37 we only evaluated Present and Speck as these were the only primitives we could implement on the device.
+Given the nature of this device, the data that it has to send over a wireless channel will be lower than 8 bytes.
 Therefore, we evaluated them for small input sizes.
 For an 8 byte input, a Present encryption with an 80 bit key will be executed in 303.3ms (at 16451 cycles/byte) while for Speck with 64 bit block and 128 bit key it will take 29.1ms (at 1578 cycles/byte).
 We consider these speeds as being reasonable due to the low transmission frequencies required from this kind of devices.

-4.2.
-Memory consumption
+B. Memory consumption

-To get an image on the impact of the usage of security in AUTOSAR on the flash memory consumption we obtained object code dimensions from map files generated by the linker of each platform.
-Table 4 shows the flash memory needed to store the primitive implementation while Table 5 illustrates the overhead brought by using the AUTOSAR wrapper.
+Evaluation methodology.
+To get an image on the impact of the usage of security in AUTOSAR on the Flash memory consumption we obtained object code dimensions from memory map files generated by the linker of each platform.

 Adding software security mechanisms to an embedded system should not obstruct the implementation of the main functionalities due to insufficient memory.
 More than this, usually a memory area is reserved for future use (e.g. updates or hotfixes).
-With this in mind we evaluated the impact of using security primitives and the AUTOSAR CAL interface on memory usage for our set of target devices and illustrated this in Tables 4 and 5 as the percentage of the total available memory occupied by each of them.
-In some cases more than 10% of the Flash memory is occupied by the object code of the primitive alone.
-These occurrences, highlighted in gray, add a considerable limit to the memory that can be used to implement the actual ECU functionality and could be viewed as unacceptable depending on the application complexity.
-We consider a second category of memory occupation where the occupied percent is smaller than 10% and greater than 5%, this is acceptable when the complexity of the target functionality for the device is moderate.
-Most of the primitives occupy less than 5% on the majority of platforms which should fit most applications.
+With this in mind we evaluated the impact of using security primitives and the AUTOSAR CAL interface on memory usage for our set of target devices and illustrated this as the percentage of the total available memory occupied by each of them.